- (859) 257-9223

 BA: Bard College, Fine Art

-With respect to research and scholarly activity, Dr. Blonder is the author of a manuscript based on Parkinson’s disease that is currently under resubmission review.
-She is also presenting a paper at the annual meeting of the American Anthropological Association in Washington D.C.
+With respect to research and scholarly activity, Dr. Blonder is the author of a manuscript based on Parkinson’s disease that was published in the Journal of Complementary and Alternative Medicine in May of 2018.
+She also has a chapter accepted for publication in a forthcoming book.

 Dr. Blonder’s service activities are extensive.
 She continues to serve on the Board of Trustees, having been elected by the UK faculty in 2016.
-During 2017, Dr. Blonder has or is currently serving on the Academic and Student Affairs Committee, the Human Resources & University Relations Committee, and the Finance Committee of the Board.
-She also serves as an ex-officio voting member of the University Senate (meeting monthly), and is an elected member of the University Senate Council (meeting weekly).
-She was one of several Senate Council members nominated to be the next Senate Council chair but declined that nomination to continue her work as a trustee.
-At the college level, Dr. Blonder was elected to serve on the College of Medicine Faculty Council (2017-2020) and is a member of the COM Wellness Committee.
+During 2018, Dr. Blonder continues as a member of the Academic and Student Affairs Committee, the Human Resources & University Relations Committee, and the Finance Committee of the Board.
+She is an ex-officio voting member of the University Senate and completing a term as an elected member of the University Senate Council.
+At the college level, Dr. Blonder is an elected member of the College of Medicine (COM) Faculty Council (2017-2020) and serves on the COM Wellness Committee.
 At the state level, she is a member of the Coalition of Faculty Senate Leadership.
 Nationally she served as a consultant reviewer for the Loan Repayment Programs for both the National Institute of Mental Health and the National Institute of Drug Abuse.
 She is also actively involved in the peer-review of manuscripts for various journals.

 Dr. Blonder is a professor in the department of Behavioral Science and the Sanders-Brown Center on Aging at the University of Kentucky.
 She has joint appointments in the departments of Neurology and Anthropology.
 Her research focuses on the neural substrates of cognitive and emotional processing in healthy volunteers and patients with stroke and Parkinson’s disease.
 In particular, Dr. Blonder studies the effect stroke and other neurologic illnesses have on both verbal and nonverbal communication and emotion.
 She has studied the effects of right hemisphere stroke and the concomitant affective dysfunction that is typically observed in association with strokes to the right hemisphere, on social behavior and marital interaction.
 Dr. Blonder also collaborates with colleagues in the Magnetic Resonance Imaging and Spectroscopy Center at the University of Kentucky to study cognitive and emotional processing using functional and structural Magnetic Resonance Imaging.
 Her research has been funded by the National Science Foundation and the National Institutes of Health.